Young Artists and Writers Project

 • To develop and support the next generation of writers, readers and artists.

-YAWP Programs are offered throughout the school year, and can be custom designed to fit the needs of an individual school.
-They can be offered in "push-in" format, as enrichment to Creative Writing, English, Theatre or other academic classes, as extra-curricular programs or in retreat format.
+YAWP school-based workshops are offered throughout the school year, and can be custom designed to fit the needs of an individual school.
+They can "push-in" to Creative Writing, English, Theatre or other academic classes, or they can be an extra-curricular or retreat program.
+School break workshops are offered on the Stony Brook Southampton and Manhattan campuses in the summer as well as during winter and spring breaks.
 YAWP programs can be particularly effective for at-risk students, or for those who find writing and communications skills challenging in the traditional academic environment.

-Please contact us to discuss how the YAWP programs can best serve your individual school!
+Please contact us to discuss how the YAWP programs can best serve your individual school, student group or young writer!